 It’s a rare person that will go through their entire life without some degree of vision loss.
-If you’ve reached your early-to-mid 40’s and you haven’t lost some of your ability to focus on objects which are nearer to you, then you’re in the minority.
-If it is occuring, you may be unable to read smaller print or do tasks where you must focus on objects in the foreground.
-The question asked by many at this stage is if they need eye surgery from LASIK surgeons Los Angeles and if you’ve reached this point, that’s precisely what may be on your mind.
+If you’ve reached your early-to-mid 40s and you haven’t lost some of your ability to focus on objects which are nearer to you, then you’re in the minority.
+If it is occurring, you may be unable to read smaller print or do tasks where you must focus on objects in the foreground.
+The question asked by many at this stage is if they need eye surgery from the best LASIK surgeons in Los Angeles and if you’ve reached this point, that’s precisely what may be on your mind.
 Is it better at this juncture to just get glasses, or are you a candidate for something like LASIK?

 That ability to lose focus on nearby objects is called presbyopia, and if you’ve been nearsighted most of your life, it might compensate for it, strange as that sounds.
 A nearsighted eye can focus on nearer objects without reading glasses and without corrective surgery.
 LASIK removes that ability because it corrects nearsightedness, which means that it might do more harm than good.